 Your coach is equipped with a diesel powered generator.
-Consult the generator owner's manual in your Motor Home Operations Manual binder for specific instructions on starting and stopping, troubleshooting and maintaining your generator.
+Consult the generator owners manual in your Owners InfoCase for specific instructions on starting and stopping, troubleshooting and maintaining your generator.

 NOTE: The generator draws its fuel from the main chassis fuel tank.
 After extensive generator use, you may notice decreased levels in the affected fuel tank.